SUSE Technical Reference Documentation Contributors Guide #

 As with ordinary listing blocks, line spacing is preserved.

-Commands entered on the command line are also handled with source code blocks.
+Commands entered on the command line are like source code, so they are handled with source code blocks but with console

 as the source language identifier.